Spring, with all of its fresh new growth, is the ideal time to start your homegrown fruit and vegetable garden!

 While Spring is still too early to plant warm-season veggies like Tomatoes, Peppers, Eggplant, and tender herbs like Basil, it’s a great time to start marking out space for these must-grow vegetables and herbs.
 Consider planting them in vacancies left behind by short-season Spring veggies, or in and amongst longer season Spring vegetables to help create your very own food forest!

-Dennis’ 7 Dees Garden Centers have a fantastic selection of vegetables, fruits, and herbs available in store.
-We partner with local Pacific Northwest growers to provide us with the best quality plant starts, and receive shipments weekly during the Spring and Summer.
+Dennis’ 7 Dees Garden Centers have a fantastic selection of vegetables, fruits, and herbs available at each of our Portland, Vancouver, and Coastal nurseries.
+We partner with local Pacific Northwest growers to provide us with the best quality plant starts, we and receive shipments of new plants weekly during the Spring and Summer.
 Visit us in store to see our full set of offerings, or browse our selection online!